 Streets and open spaces - operation team

-We work to clear city centre streets and shop fronts on a daily basis and maintain all residential streets to a good standard of cleaning by sweeping them regularly.
+We clear streets and shop fronts in the city centre every day, and sweep all residential streets regularly.
 The team empties litter bins and dog bins in the city centre and across parks and open spaces.
 We also remove graffiti and clear needles as well as taking part in community clean ups.

 The team maintains all council housing and highway grass and shrub beds across the across the city.
-They carry out the maintenance of the city’s cemeteries and crematoriums as well as the maintenance of all parks across the city including Parker's Piece, Christ’s Pieces and Jesus Green.
+They carry out the maintenance of the city’s parks and open spaces, and cemeteries and crematoriums.

 The City Rangers proactively look for, and resolve environmental issues across Cambridge.
 They cover a wide variety of issues including graffiti, bike releases and abandoned bikes.
 They also attend educational events and give school talks to educate students across Cambridge.